munificent/craftinginterpreters/book/inheritance.md

 Assuming that check passes, we continue on.
 Executing a class declaration turns the syntactic representation of a class -- its AST node -- into its runtime representation, a LoxClass object.
 We need to plumb the superclass through to that too.
-We pass it through the constructor:
+We pass the superclass to the constructor.

 ^code interpreter-construct-class (3 before, 1 after)

-...which stores it:
+The constructor stores it in a field.

 ^code lox-class-constructor (1 after)

-...in a new field:
+Which we declare here:

 ^code lox-class-superclass-field (1 before, 1 after)

-That's our foundation -- the syntax and runtime representation the semantics will build on.
-We can define classes that are subclasses of other classes.
+With that, we can define classes that are subclasses of other classes.
 Now, what does having a superclass actually *do?*

 ## Inheriting Methods